 Look for indicators that the owner may be eager to sell

 Rental properties or homes that are empty are often signs that the property owner could be amenable to selling.
-Out-of-state property owners can be valuable targets as they may not want the burden of maintaining oversight of a faraway property.
+Out-of-state property owners can be valuable targets as they may not want the burden of maintaining oversight.
 Nor may they have a current sense of what the local comps are in the area, which increases opportunity for an exceptional buy price.
-Out-of-state property owners can be found through tax records.
+You can find out-of-state property owners through tax records.
 Sites like PropertyShark aggregate public tax and property information, making searching easier.

 What is the state of the property’s disrepair